 - Staffing - deciding the staff structure and pay policy

 - Discipline - agreeing procedures for staff and pupil conduct and discipline

 They also support the headteacher by providing a friendly forum within which to discuss ideas, problems and opportunities.

 Who are we?

 Patcham Infant School Governing body comprises 12 full members: a headteacher governor; a staff governor; three parent governors; 6 co-opted governors and a local authority governor.
-There is also a clerk to the governors.
+There is also a clerk to the governors and an associate member.
 The parent governors are nominated from and elected by parents of pupils.
 The staff governor is nominated from and elected by the staff.
 The headteacher may choose to be a governor.
 The local authority governor is selected and appointed by the governing body with the approval of the local authority.
-Co-opted governors are appointed by the governing body on the basis of their skills and knowledge.
+Co-opted governors and associate members are appointed by the governing body on the basis of their skills and knowledge.
 The clerk is appointed by the governors and has no vote.
-All governors have agreed to act according to the Patcham Infant School Governing Body Code of Conduct.
+All governors and any associate members have agreed to act according to the Patcham Infant School Governing Body Code of Conduct.
 With the exception of the headteacher all governors are appointed for four years at a time but may resign at any time.